Relaxing on the Vienna Danube

 Surrounded by gardens, lawns, restaurants with terraces on the water, promenades with pedestrian and bicycle paths, the Old Danube draws swimmers, sailors, rowers, and surfers.
-You can choose between three sailing and surfing schools, nine boat rental agencies and four beach facilities.
-Tip: Rent a row boat, paddle boat or electric boat and experience a romantic boat picnic by moonlight.
+You can choose between the offers of three sailing and surfing schools, eleven boat hire companies and four lidos.
+Tip: Rent a rowing, pedal or electric boat and experience a romantic boat picnic in the moonlight (e.g. from the boat rental point in the Hofbauer Marina - open daily until midnight in good weather).
 Maybe you would also like to spend an afternoon at the Gänsehäufel beach facility where two kilometers of beaches, a wave pool and athletic pool, playgrounds, cafés and a nudist area promise enjoyable hours of leisure.

 Additional information: Summer days on the Old Danube

-During the summer, up to 300,000 guests a day throng the Danube Island, one of the largest recreation areas in Europe.
+On summers' days, up to 190,000 visitors rush to Danube Island, one of the biggest local recreation areas in Europe.
 The numbers are impressive: 70 hectares of fields, 180 hectares of forest and 1.8 million trees and bushes.
 But it's not hard to find your way around the island's twelve sections.
 The multifunctional information center has existed since 2010.
 Not only are visitors' questions answered here, but the "Island information" area also offers a water playground and changing themed exhibitions.
 Help is also provided by 27 clear information boards and free WiFi.

 The Danube Canal (also known as the "Little Danube") emerged from the regulation of the Danube between 1870 to 1875.
 It is the southernmost original arm of the Danube in Vienna, 17.3 km long in its present-day form, and flows past the Vienna Old City.
 You can get to know the Danube Canal on the Twin City Liner or a DDSG excursion ship, or you can partake of its ambience in one of the numerous outdoor restaurants bordering the Danube Canal.